 The adjacent property owners have expressed their concern about the adequacy of the buffering provided and the size of the of the trees proposed.
-The Planning Board found that the outer perimeter of the afforestation/reforestation (along the property line) be augmented with a staggered-double row of 2-2.5-inch caliper trees spaced 25 feet on center to provide a stronger buffer.
+Staff recommends that the outer perimeter of the afforestation/reforestation (along the property line) be augmented with a staggered-double row of 2-2.5-inch caliper trees spaced 25 feet on center to provide a stronger buffer.
 Prior to certification of the DSP, the TCPII shall be revised to provide a detail for a double row of planting proposed, show where the double-row planting shall occur, adjust the reforestation planting schedule to reflect the additional material sizes proposed, and planting quantities, and any other technical revisions necessary to provide the recommended buffer treatment.

-15. Prince George's County Tree Canopy Coverage Ordinance: The site is subject to the requirements of the Tree Canopy Coverage Ordinance and must provide a minimum 10 percent of the site to be covered by tree canopy because the site is zoned M-X-T. As the site measures 58.06 acres, approximately 5.806 acres (252,909 square feet) of tree canopy must be provided.
+- 15. Prince George's County Tree Canopy Coverage Ordinance: The site is subject to the requirements of the Tree Canopy Coverage Ordinance and must provide a minimum 10 percent of the site to be covered by tree canopy because the site is zoned M-X-T. As the site measures 58.06 acres, approximately 5.806 acres (252,909 square feet) of tree canopy must be provided.
 The site plan proposes 25.34 acres (1,103,810 square feet) in on-site woodland conservation, and 303,850 square feet in proposed landscape trees.
-Therefore, the total tree canopy coverage on the site, 1,407,660 square feet, exceeds the requirement.

-- 16. Further Planning Board Findings and Comments from Other Entities: The subject application was referred to the concerned agencies and divisions.
+Therefore, the total tree canopy coverage on the site, 1,407,660 square feet, exceeds the requirement. - 16.
+Referral Comments: The subject application was referred to the concerned agencies and divisions.
 The referral comments are included in this report by reference, and major findings are summarized, as follows: - a.
-Community Planning-The Planning Board adopts, herein by reference, a memorandum dated March 5, 2020 (McCray to Hurlbutt), which indicated that master plan conformance is not required for this application. - b.
-Transportation-The Planning Board adopts, herein by reference, a memorandum dated February 24, 2020 (Burton to Hurlbutt), which provided a review of conditions attached to prior approvals, found the site circulation to be adequate, as proposed, and concluded that, overall from the standpoint of transportation, it is determined that this plan is acceptable and meets the findings required for a DSP, as described in the Zoning Ordinance. - c.
-Trails-The Planning Board adopts, herein by reference, a memorandum dated February 24, 2020 (Smith to Hurlbutt), which provided a review of conditions attached to prior approvals, as well as the following summarized discussion:
+Community Planning-In a memorandum dated March 5, 2020 (McCray to Hurlbutt), incorporated herein by reference, the Community Planning Division indicated that master plan conformance is not required for this application. - b.
+Transportation-In a memorandum dated February 24, 2020 (Burton to Hurlbutt), incorporated herein by reference, the Transportation Planning Section provided a review of conditions attached to prior approvals, found the site circulation to be adequate, as proposed, and concluded that, overall from the standpoint of transportation, it is determined that this plan is acceptable and meets the findings required for a DSP, as described in the Zoning Ordinance. - c.
+Trails-In a memorandum dated February 24, 2020 (Smith to Hurlbutt), incorporated herein by reference, the trails planner provided a review of conditions attached to prior approvals, as well as the following summarized discussion:

 The subject application proposes sidewalk widths between 4 to 10 feet throughout the site.
 Hiker/biker trails are also proposed throughout the site, ranging from 8 to 12 feet wide.
-The Planning Board findings, pursuant to Section 27-546(d)(7), to provide a convenient pedestrian system, the minimum sidewalk width shall be 5 feet wide.
+Staff recommends that to meet the findings pursuant to Section 27-546(d)(7), to provide a convenient pedestrian system, the minimum sidewalk width shall be 5 feet wide.
 While this DSP does not explicitly include residential and nonresidential uses, it is a component of a larger CSP that includes multiple uses.
 The comprehensive sidewalk network proposed as part of this development will help facilitate the reduction of automobile use pursuant to the purposes of the M-X-T Zone.